WitsenseAI/WitBot/README.md

 # WitBot
 WitBot is a vanilla chatbot  application that can be connected to any LLM API endpoint.
-Currently it supports OpenAI API endpoints.
+Currently it supports OpenAI API endpoints, specifically the *completions endpoint which is the core of OpenAI API .

 ## Development version
 Following steps are needed to install client and server components for WitBot which intends to be a generic chat app.